nyu-systems/CLM-GS/README.md

 The MatrixCity BigCity dataset represents the extreme upper bound of scene reconstruction with synthetic city-scale environments.
 This demonstrates CLM's capability to handle 100 million Gaussians.
 This serves as a stress test, requiring 128GB RAM and 24GB GPU memory to successfully train with 100 million Gaussians.

 📖 **[Complete BigCity Tutorial](release_scripts/bigcity_README.md)**

 ---

+# Implementation Details

+This section covers engineering-level optimizations implemented in CLM-GS for efficient memory management:

+## Memory-Efficient Optimizations

+CLM-GS includes several low-level optimizations to maximize memory efficiency:

+- **Disk-based dataset streaming**: The dataset is stored on disk and streamed on-demand to reduce both RAM and GPU memory consumption.
+This is particularly important for extremely large datasets that cannot be fully decoded into CPU RAM.

+- **Aggressive memory management**: The codebase frequently releases memory and reduces memory fragmentation throughout the training process.

+- **PyTorch memory allocation**: Setting `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True` reduces memory fragmentation in PyTorch's CUDA memory allocator.
+This environment variable is included in all training commands in the examples above.

+These optimizations work in conjunction with the three offloading strategies to achieve maximum memory efficiency across different hardware configurations.

+---